juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 ## <a name="forFeature">Separating state into modules with forFeature(...)</a>

 So our application state will be influenced my many things we do.
-We would divide those actions and areas of our application in different modules.
+We would divide those actions and areas of our application into different modules.
 Also if you want to keep your application in a structured manner you will separeate it into different modules which provide you more maintainability and overview about what your application is really doing and where you have to search for things like components, maybe pipes, directives etc.

-You would possibly introduce a module which encapsulate and abstract all your customer related things.
+You would possibly introduce a module which encapsulates and abstracts all your customer related things.
 So you application _could_ look like this:

 ```
 app